spring-petclinic/spring-petclinic-graphql/readme.md

-# EXPERIMENTAL version of Spring PetClinic Sample Application using spring-graphql
+# Spring PetClinic Sample Application using spring-graphql

-This PetClinic version uses the new [spring-graphql](https://github.com/spring-projects/spring-graphql) project, that has been [introduced](https://spring.io/blog/2021/07/06/hello-spring-graphql) in july 2021.
+This PetClinic version uses the new [spring-graphql](https://github.com/spring-projects/spring-graphql) project, that has been [introduced](https://spring.io/blog/2021/07/06/hello-spring-graphql) in july 2021 and is going to be shipped with Spring Boot 2.7.

+This version currenty uses **Spring Boot 2.7 M3** with **GraphQL for Spring 1.0.0-M6**.

 It implements a [GraphQL API](http://graphql.org/) for the PetClinic and provides an example Frontend for the API.